FBI Arrests 3 Alleged Members Of White Supremacist Group Ahead Of Richmond Rally

 "We have received credible intelligence from our law enforcement agencies that there are groups with malicious plans for the rally that is planned for Monday," Northam said Wednesday afternoon.

 The criminal case against Lemley, Bilbrough and Mathews was filed under seal Tuesday; it was unsealed today after their arrests.
+The defendants are appearing before a federal judge Thursday afternoon for an arraignment at U.S. District Court in Greenbelt, Md., just east of the Capital Beltway.

 Two of the men who were arrested have previous military training: Lemley was a cavalry scout in the Army, and Mathews previously served as a combat engineer in the Canadian Army Reserve.